High-Dimensional Low-Rank Tensor Autoregressive Time Series Modeling: Conclusion and Discussion

 \section{Conclusion and Discussion}

-Efficient modeling and forecasting of general structured (tensor-valued), high-dimensional time series data is an important research topic which however has been rarely explored in the literature so far.
-This paper makes the first thorough attempt to address this problem by introducing the low-rank tensor autoregressive model.
-By assuming the exactly or approximately low-Tucker-rank structure of the transition tensor, the model exploits the low-dimensional tensor dynamic structure of the high-dimensional time series data, and summarizes the complex temporal dependencies into interpretable dynamic factors.
+Efficient modeling and forecasting of high-dimensional tensor time series data is an important and emerging research topic.
+This paper makes the first thorough attempt to address this problem from the perspective of autoregressive modeling.
+By assuming the exact or approximately low-Tucker-rank structure of the transition tensor, the model exploits the low-dimensional tensor dynamic structure of the high-dimensional time series data, and summarizes the complex temporal dependencies into interpretable dynamic factors.

-Asymptotic and non-asymptotic properties are derived for the proposed low- and high-dimensional estimators, respectively.
-For the latter, we relax the conventional Gaussian assumption in the high-dimensional time series literature to sub-Gaussianity via a new martingale-based concentration technique.
-Moreover, based on the special structure of the transition tensor, a novel convex regularizer, the SSN, is proposed, gaining efficiencies from both the square matricization and simultaneous penalization across modes.
-A truncation method, the TSSN, is further introduced to consistently select the multilinear ranks and enhance model interpretability.
+Under the high-dimensional setting, we investigate two estimation approaches, nuclear-norm-regularized methods and non-convex methods.
+For the former, based on the special structure of the transition tensor, a novel convex regularizer, the SSN, is proposed, gaining efficiencies from both the square matricization and simultaneous penalization across modes.
+For the latter, an integrated computational and statistical analysis is provided for the gradient descent algorithm.
+The nuclear-norm-regularized estimators can handle the general case with approximate low-rankness, and the non-convex estimator gains efficiency improvement under the exactly low-rank setting.